carstene1ns/dunelegacy/documents/59-ornithopter-speed-nerf.md

 ## Summary

-Reduced ornithopter speed from 22.0 to 18.0 to allow turret rockets (speed 20) to catch and hit them.
+Reduced ornithopter speed from 22.0 to 18.0 (then further to 17.0 - see document 63) to allow turret rockets (speed 20) to catch and hit them.
 Also added safety detonation timer to turret rockets as backup.

 ## Problem Analysis